Valerian Pidmohylny: Biography

 Pidmohylny was born in Ekaterinoslav Governorate (now Dnipropetrovsk Oblast, Ukraine).
 His father was a manager for a large landowner.
 He learned French as a child and continued his efforts, eventually becoming a major translator of French literature into Ukrainian, in particular the works of Anatole France and Guy de Maupassant.

 His early adult life is sketchy, but there is a slight indication that he was a supporter of Symon Petliura, the military commander of the short-lived independent Ukraine created after the Soviet Revolution.

-A year after Pidmohylnyi’s debut, he moved to the town of Vorzel, next to Kyiv, where he started work as a teacher and an interpreter.
+A year after Pidmohylnyi's debut, he moved to the town of Vorzel, next to Kyiv, where he started work as a teacher and an interpreter.
 This allowed him to earn money for a living since, all of a sudden, he faced problems with the publication of his texts.
 Living in Kyiv but having difficulty publishing some of his stories in 1923, he was able to secure publication in the anti-Soviet émigré journal Nova Ukraina.
-This created disagreements with other Ukrainian writers, including Khvyl'ovyi, one of the leading writers of the period.
+This created disagreements with other Ukrainian writers, including Mykola Khvylovy, one of the leading writers of the period.

 Pidmohylny published a wide number of stories in the next several years after having been "exonerated" by the major Ukrainian journal Chervonyi shliakh.
 He also participated in the literary group Lanka tied to the journal Zhyttia i revoliutsiia.
 In addition to prose fiction and translations, he also published several critical essays, and is considered one of the pioneers of Freudian criticism in Ukraine.

-The period of 1924-1930 became Pidmohylnyi’s time to write himself into the story.
+The period of 1924-1930 became Pidmohylnyi's time to write himself into the story.
 He was occupied with editorial work, translation, and research of Ukrainian authors Ivan Nechuy-Levytsky and Maksym Rylsky.
 Most importantly, the power of community gave him fresh strength for writing new works.
 As a result, he released a new collection of stories, “The Problem of Bread,” in 1927.